quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part35_10.3_Optimizing.md

 ---

 #### Unstructured Mesh Data Distribution
 In 3D unstructured mesh applications using tetrahedral or polygonal cells, data is often stored in a 1D list.
-The data includes spatial information such as \(x\), \(y\), and \(z\) coordinates.
+The data includes spatial information such as $x $, $ y $, and$ z$ coordinates.
 Given the unstructured nature of this data, one-dimensional distribution is typically the most practical approach.

 To manage the data on the GPU, a tile size of 128 is chosen to ensure efficient work group management.
 This results in from 8,000 to 80,000 work groups, which helps hide memory latency and provides adequate computational load for the GPU.